On the Use of Neural Networks for Energy Reconstruction in High-granularity Calorimeters: Introduction

 Interestingly, processes involved in the shower of particles inside a calorimeter have corresponding distributions of deposited energy.
 Experimentalists have overlooked this fact since previous calorimeters lack the spatial granularity to warrant the development of reconstruction algorithms so finely attuned to local regions of showers.
 The shear complexity of a reconstruction algorithm which could take advantage of such high granularity has also impeded much progress in this approach.

+Recently the CMS experiment has adopted a high granularity calorimeter design as part of its end-cap upgrade ~\cite{Collaboration:2293646}.
+This has prompted further developments in reconstruction techniques which employ advanced pattern recognition techniques such as image processing.

 The advance of the Convolutional Neural Network (CNN)~\cite{Fukushima1979,lecun2015deeplearning}, and neural networks in general, can allow us to more elegantly solve this challenging problem of reconstruction.
 We can take advantage of the CNN's sensitivity to spatially distributed signals to develop a model that accurately estimates the initiating particle's energy from a high granularity calorimeter.
-Graph Neural Networks (GNN)~\cite{9046288} may potentially have advantages over the CNN since the GNN can accommodate a variety of geometry that a CNN cannot.
+Graph Neural Networks (GNN)~\cite{9046288} may potentially have advantages over the CNN since the GNN can accommodate a variety of geometries that a CNN cannot.
 This detail implies that a GNN may be better suited to a full size experimental detector geometry.
-In our investigation of energy reconstruction using these techniques, we see promising improvements in resolution beyond what has been demonstrated by dual, and proposed triple, readout calorimeters~\cite{GROOM2007633}.
+In fact, many researchers have already studied applications of these techniques in the context of HEP collider experiments.
+The application of CNNs has been tested in simulation for energy reconstruction on single pions~\cite{neubuser2021optimising, Belayneh_2020} as well more general detector settings~\cite{aleksa2019calorimeters}.
+Several studies have investigated GNNs for the clustering as part of the particle flow application with multiple pions~\cite{Qasim_2019, Kieseler_2020, qasim2021multiparticle, ju2020graph} and jet tagging \cite{Qu_2020}.
+Another study investigated the separation between neutral and charged hadrons depositions within the same calorimeter volume~\cite{Di_Bello_2021}.
+We also note that neural networks have been successfully applied for particle identification~\cite{de_Oliveira_2020, Belayneh_2020}.